 Upon completion of this activity, participants will:

-1. Describe the complex perspectives relating to race, ethnicity, socioeconomic status, ability, gender identity, sexual orientation, religion and life experiences which shape the clinical learning environment, influence clinical decision making and ultimately impact the delivery of patient care.
+- Describe the complex perspectives relating to race, ethnicity, socioeconomic status, ability, gender identity, sexual orientation, religion and life experiences that shape the clinical learning environment, influence clinical decision making and ultimately impact the delivery of patient care.

 Suggested resources to acquire the book: